SukkoPera/Plus4MultiExpander/README.md

     /C2_HI = /C2 or /CS1

 ### Signal Reordering
-Another decision I had to take was whether to leave the signals in the +4 order or reorder them in C64 style: since now a C64 cartridge can be physically connected to a +4, I thought it would be appropriate to make that as safe as possible from the electrical point of view, so I went with the reordering.
+Another decision I had to take was whether to leave the signals in the +4 order or reorder them in C64 style: since now a C64 cartridge can be physically connected to a +4, I thought it would be appropriate to put some effort into making that a bit safer from the electrical point of view, so I went with the reordering.

 That left only three pins with possible conflicts:
-- Pin 12 outputs `MUX`, while on the C64 this is an input for `/DMA`.
+- Pin 13 outputs `MUX`, while on the C64 it is an input for `/DMA`.
-- Pin 22 outputs `AEC`, while on the C64 it is an input for `/GAME`.
+- Pin 8 outputs `AEC`, while on the C64 it is an input for `/GAME`.
 - Pin D outputs the new `/C2` signal, but on the C64 this pin is an input for the `/NMI` signal.

-The current board has no protection against these conflicts, so **never plug a C64 cartridge into the expander**.
+Therefore, the current board is not completely safe in this regard, so **never plug a C64 cartridge into the expander**.
 In a future version series resistors might be added to prevent any mishaps.

 ### Audio Mixer
 Since multiple audio cards might be plugged into the expander, sending their outputs to the `AUDIO_IN` pin, I added a passive mixer circuit to the expander.